apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 Apache Wayang
 ```

-**Why:** This keeps the JDBC client separate from the Wayang runtime, provides a clear boundary between JDBC and Wayang, and allows the server to manage execution and resources.
+**Why:** This keeps the client-side JDBC layer separate from the Wayang runtime, provides a clear boundary between JDBC and Wayang, and allows the server to manage execution and resources.

 **Trade-off:** This separation introduces network communication and server-side lifecycle management.

 ### 2. A dedicated driver–server protocol

-**Problem:** The driver and server need to exchange requests, responses, errors, metadata, and result data without relying on each other's internal Java objects.
+**Problem:** The client-side JDBC layer and JDBC server need to exchange requests, responses, errors, metadata, and result data without relying on each other's internal Java objects.

-**Decision:** The driver and server communicate through a defined TCP protocol using length-prefixed JSON messages.
+**Decision:** The client-side JDBC layer and JDBC server communicate through a defined TCP protocol using length-prefixed JSON messages.

 ```text
 JDBC Driver